 Frequently storm water management obligations are misunderstood by communities.
-Over the years communities across the country have been implementing measures to improve the quality of our storm water and reduce the quantity of contaminants reaching our streams and rivers.
-A couple examples of these measures are, adding dog waste stations to our parks and constructing raingardens around the City.
+Over the years communities across the country have been implementing measures to improve the quality of our storm water and reduce our streams and rivers.

+A couple examples of these measures are:

+- Adding dog waste stations to our parks - Constructing rain gardens around the City.

 The City of Independence would like to share some facts and tips on how to help keep storm water clean for your watershed.

-A water shed is an area of land that drains to a common point, such as a nearby creek, stream, river or lake.
+A watershed is an area of land that drains to a common point, such as a nearby creek, stream, river, or lake.
 Every small watershed drains to a larger watershed that eventually flows to the ocean.

-Watersheds support a wide variety of plants and wildlife and provide many outdoor recreation opportunities.
-Protecting the health of our watersheds preserves and enhances the quality of life for Independence.
+Watersheds support a wide variety of plants and wildlife; they also provide many outdoor recreation opportunities.

+Protecting the health of our watersheds preserves and enhances the quality of life for the City of Independence